flyingforks/csedov.github.io/_posts/2015-08-27-unlikely-platform.md

 omittitle: true
 ---

 This post marks the start of my journey with Jekyll and Github.
+I have edited it with some more texts.
+Would probably use this post as a guinea pig from now on.